 If you've ever heard someone talking about pearling work or pearl farming in Australia, and wondered what it's all about this is the page for you.

 We discovered that there wasn't a single page on the entire internet that covers this topic in detail, so we decided to gather all in the information together just for you!

-Before we get into pearl jobs in Australia, here is a quick introduction into the whole industry.
-Pearls (well oysters actually) grow best in tropical waters.
+Pearls (oysters) grow best in tropical waters.
 As such all of Australia's pearl farms are located in northern Western Australia, the Northern Territory and northern Queensland.

 Broome (located in Western Australia) is the epicentre of it all, and produces some of the world's best pearls.
 Numerous pearling companies operate out of this town, the biggest of which is Paspaley Pearls, also known as Paspaley or Pas for short.
 Paspaley have their headquarters located in Darwin, and fly many pearl farm workers out from Darwin as well as from Broome.